Table of Contents

 - Differential Pressure Transmitter convert pressure measurements into a proportional 4-20 mA or a 1 – 5 Vdc output signal that functions as the input to a controller, recorder, indicator or similar device.

 Theory of operation

 - The sensor module contains the pressure sensor, two sealed fluid systems, an over pressure diaphragm, and two isolation diaphragms.
 The flanges provide the HI and LO port connections and also function as the outer wall of the pressure input chambers

-Implanted on the sensor’s micro-machined surface are four strain gauge resistors connected in a bridge configuration.
+- Implanted on the sensor’s micro-machined surface are four strain gauge resistors connected in a bridge configuration.
 This circuit, which is powered by a constant current supply on the amplifier board, produces a mill volt output that is equal to the difference between the two pressure inputs.

-The output of the sensor circuit is wired to a high-gain, linear amplifier that converts the millivolt signals to a 4-20 mA current output.
+- The output of the sensor circuit is wired to a high-gain, linear amplifier that converts the millivolt signals to a 4-20 mA current output.
 Figure shows the transmitter output wired to a typical external loop circuit.
 This circuit uses a 250-ohm load resistor and a 24 Vdc power source.

 - The 4-20 mA amplifier current flowing through the load resistor produces a1-5 V input signal for the external device.
 The amplifier circuit includes a fine-gain and fine-offset potentiometer for performing minor calibration adjustments.
 Transmitters also include internal coarse zero and coarse span switches for more extensive range conversion.